Teachers and Staff

 Suzanne Fogle, Founder Advisor, was the Head Teacher at Westbrook from 2013-2018 and Director from 2013-2023.
 She holds a Baccalaureate degree in Early Childhood Education as well as a Teacher Certification in Waldorf Early Childhood Education from Emerson College in England.
 She earned her undergraduate degree in Biology from the University of Maryland, and she completed her graduate school coursework in Molecular Biology.
 Suzanne is passionate about providing a well-rounded holistic education that nurtures the whole child in a natural preschool setting.

-Meghan Huszagh, Assistant Director, attended Parent-Child Class with her two children for two years.
-Following her time here as a parent, Meghan was the Assistant for our Parent-Child Program for two years before joining the administrative team.
-In 2024, she became our Assistant Director.
+Meghan Huszagh, Director, attended Parent-Child Class with her two children for two years when she first moved to Redding.
+Following her time here as a parent, Meghan felt a deep connection to the school and when her children moved onto RES, she became the Assistant for our Parent-Child Program for two years before joining the administrative team as the Community Administrator.
+In 2024, she became our Assistant Director and in November 2025 she became the Director at Westbrook.
 Meghan brings her extensive artistic education from Pratt Institute and FIT and experience being a full-time mom to our school along with her creativity.
-She has a corporate background in Sales and Operations and is an avid hiker and gardener and loves to continue to learn about nature.
+She has a corporate background as a COO of an international company, where she worked for 13 years.
+She is an avid hiker and gardener and loves to continue to learn about nature.

 Thayer Smock, Head Teacher in our Mixed-Age Kindergarten, is also a former parent at our school.
 She holds a degree in Early Childhood Education and has been working at Westbrook since 2015.
 Thayer has experience working with kindergarteners and first graders and brings, along with her gentle, loving approach to the children, an enlivening curiosity and enthusiasm for nature.